ianderrington/genai/docs/Understanding/agents/rag.md

 * Lack of **attributon** making it difficult to ascertain validity
 * **Staleness** due to new or updated information

-Retrieval-Augmented Generation (RAG) helps to solve that by coupling the information to external memory.
-Here is a basic comparison.
+**Retrieval-Augmented Generation (RAG) helps to solve these** by coupling the information to external memory.

+Here is a basic comparison of the two:

 !!! example "Comparison with/without RAG"
     === "Without"